lueschem/edi-ci-public/README.md

-# edi-ci-cd
+# edi-ci

-Continuous integration and delivery for edi project configurations based on GitHub actions.
+Continuous integration for edi project configurations based on GitHub actions.

+Currently edi-ci is capable of

+- building OS images based on an edi project configuration
+- dispatching the OS images to embedded devices
+- testing the dispatched OS images on the embedded devices

-Note: edi-ci-cd is a private GitHub repository as it is interfacing with GitHub action runners. edi-ci-cd-public is a clone of edi-ci-cd and makes the content visible for a broader audience.
+Note: edi-ci is a private GitHub repository as it is interfacing with GitHub action runners. edi-ci-public is a clone of edi-ci and makes the content visible for a broader audience.

 ## Run Tests Locally